inner-clarity/InnerSight/docs/en/scientific_foundation_validation.md

 - Resistance to conscious voluntary modification
 - Requirement of professional intervention for significant change

-### Functionality as Validity Criterion
+### Functionality as Criterion of Validity

-The American Psychological Association establishes in the DSM-5 that pathology is defined by dysfunctionality, not social conventionality.
-Behaviors that maintain adaptive functioning do not qualify as pathological, regardless of their external appearance.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) defines a disorder not by how "unusual" a behavior seems, but by whether it significantly interferes with a person's life.
+If someone maintains their responsibilities, cares for their family, and participates in the community, their regulatory strategies—even if they seem different—are not considered pathological.

 **Adaptive functionality criteria:**
 - Maintenance of effective social and occupational roles